hughdavenport/wedding.davenport.net.nz/README.md

 ### Wedding Timing

 The ceremony will be at 3pm on the 16th of February, followed by a reception until late.
-The BBQ will be at 12pm until late on the 17th of February.

 ### Children